Four MORE Questions to Ask Before Taking an At Home DNA Test

 Is my genetic information used for just my test, or anything the company wants?
 Believe it or not, there is no “acceptable industry standard” way of handling what genetic testing companies learn from you.
 Some companies retain the right to keep your DNA on hand to conduct more tests in the future... for their own research purposes.
 Your information may be used in clinical studies to make medical treatments or develop new diagnostic tests.
 Even though your genes might be the piece they needed for the breakthrough, you often sign away any rights to future revenue or royalties that information provides.

 Read the terms of service on how your information will be used.
-You should have the choice to opt out of other studies.
+You should have the choice to opt-out of other studies.
 You should also find out if your DNA is stored for future uses, or if it's destroyed after running the tests you paid for.
 I was OK with companies using my information to develop new treatments, but I might feel differently if those companies priced those treatments so high only the rich could afford them.

 Is my genetic information linked to my identity?
 If it's stored for my future use, or used in other studies, what identifying information is kept with that sample?
-Hacking into companies to get customer credit cards and bank accounts has become so routine, we barely notice anymore.
+Hacking into companies to get customer credit cards and bank accounts have become so routine, we barely notice anymore.
 But what if a genetic testing company was hacked and your personal profile was laid bare for the world?

 Once again, read the terms of service.
-Find out what information that company is going to provide to other companies that they might share you DNA with.
-Ideally your information should be anonymized if it's shared with outside research organizations.
+Find out what information that company is going to provide to other companies that they might share your DNA with.
+Ideally, your information should be anonymized if it's shared with outside research organizations.
 The testing company should also guarantee they keep your genetic information stored separately from your personal contact information.
 That way if they were hacked, theoretically nobody would be able to pick out your specific profile.

 Who has access to my DNA results?
 There's a law referred to as HIPPA, the Health Insurance Portability and Accountability Act.
 That law protects your medical information and keeps it private when handled by doctors, hospitals or insurance companies.